Maxirp/IronManMod/README.md

 GTA IronMan is a modification for the game Grand theft auto: San Andreas that changes the game in the style of that superhero.
 Written with plugin sdk compatibility, in cplusplus, this ".dll" renamed to ".asi" features different changes to the game

-In order to install the mod, you must download an installer of the pack:
+In order to install the mod, you must download an installer of the pack, disable your antivirus before installing run it as administrator select your gta folder during installation to apply the mod

 Link of installer: https://www.moddb.com/mods/gta-iron-man-mod/downloads/gta-iron-man-mod-stable-build-v23-setup